 Woodlands and forests are home to many thousands of species of fungi.
-None of these fungi possess chlorophyll and no fungus ever evolved into a symbiosis with the cyanobacteria that became the chloroplasts of all green plants (see 'Photosynthesis').
+None of them possess chlorophyll and no fungus ever evolved into a relationship with the cyanobacteria that became the chloroplasts of all green plants (see 'Photosynthesis').
 So fungi cannot directly obtain energy from sunlight.
-Instead, early in the history of life, they evolved a suite of powerful enzymes that digest all manner of the most abundant food: dead organisms of every kind.
-Most fungi still feed as saprotrophs (from sapro- for decaying matter; also called saprophytes, saprobes or saprophages).
-Other species of fungi can attack and feed on live cells and organisms.
-These are parasites, their effect on their hosts is pathogenic, causing harm that is often defined as a particular disease of plants or animals.
+Instead, very early in the history of life, they evolved a suite of powerful enzymes that digest all manner of the most abundant food: dead organisms of every kind.
+Fungi are the chemists of the living world - they mostly feed by dissolving their food with enzymes they secrete.
+This method is called saprotrophy: these fungi are saprotrophs (from sapro- for decaying matter; also called saprophytes, saprobes or saprophages).

 A typical saprotrophic fungus is the oyster mushroom, Pleurotus ostreatus, which naturally feeds on dead trees and cut timber.
 However, the enzymes that the fungal threads secrete onto potential food are powerful enough to enable this fungus sometimes to feed on living trees, as a parasite rather than a saprotroph.